 "This plan includes hundreds of local and regional capital improvement projects," said Washington.
 "But this plan goes far beyond building and delivering projects.
-It includes operating and maintaining the system we build, developing new services that meet the shifting needs of our region and it creates a smarter system that takes full advantage of the technology that is out there today and technology of the future that has yet to be developed."
+It includes operating and maintaining the system we build, developing new services that meet the shifting needs of our region and it creates a smarter system that takes full advantage of every technology that is out there today and every technology that has yet to be developed."